Apache-2.0 · Self-hostable · Works with Claude Code, Codex, Cursor & any base-URL agent

 The question isn't whether your AI agents will make consequential decisions.
 They already are.
 The question is whether you can audit them, govern them, and prove it to your organization.

-Complete audit trail — every write carries agent, tool, commit, and ticket
+Complete audit trail — every operation logged with principal, namespace and outcome

 Namespace access control — each agent gets exactly the permissions it needs